nus-cs2103-AY2122S2/tp/docs/team/howardwong.md

 ---
 layout: page
-title: John Doe's Project Portfolio Page
+title: Howard Wong's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: RealEstatePro

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+RealEstatePro is a desktop address book application used by real estate agents to better manage their clients..
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java.

 Given below are my contributions to the project.